p1nkun1c0rns/awesomeness/README.md

 - [winsw](https://github.com/winsw/winsw) - A wrapper executable that can run any executable as a Windows service, in a permissive license.
 - [rustdesk](https://github.com/rustdesk/rustdesk) - Yet another remote desktop software, written in Rust.
 Works out of the box, no configuration required.
 Great alternative to TeamViewer and AnyDesk!
 - [hashicorp/packer](https://github.com/hashicorp/packer) - Packer is a tool for building identical machine images for multiple platforms from a single source configuration.
+- [goaccess](https://github.com/allinurl/goaccess) - GoAccess is an open source real-time web log analyzer and interactive viewer that runs in a terminal
+- [caddy](https://caddyserver.com/) - Caddy 2 is a powerful, enterprise-ready, open source web server with automatic HTTPS written in Go
+- [ansible-later](https://github.com/thegeeklab/ansible-later) - Another best practice scanner for Ansible roles and playbooks
+- [ansible-doctor](https://github.com/thegeeklab/ansible-doctor) - Annotation based documentation for your Ansible roles

 ## CloudShit